-If you are someone who is always listening to music on the go, whether you are a hiker, cyclist, biker, marathon runner or similar, you need a Bluetooth speaker that is portable, durable and reliable.
-You need a small, flat Bluetooth speaker that is easy to slide into your bag-pack or your pocket.
+If you are someone who is always listening to music on the go, whether you are a hiker, cyclist, biker, marathon runner, or similar, you need a Bluetooth speaker that is portable, durable, and reliable.
+You need a small, thin, flat Bluetooth speaker that is easy to slide into your bag-pack or your pocket.

-The Dash 7 is not only flat, but it’s just wide enough to fit into pockets and other small spaces in your bag pack, fanny pack or wherever else.
-It is probably the thinnest bluetooth speaker we have come across so far.
+The Dash 7 is not only flat, but it’s just wide enough to fit into pockets and other small spaces in your bag pack, fanny pack, or wherever else.
+It is probably the thinnest Bluetooth speaker we have come across so far.

 Moreover, it will sit quite comfortably in front of your tablet without obstructing your view.
-Special features include a noise-canceling microphone, speakerphone, good battery life (12 hours), capability of connecting with a separate plug-in palm-sized powered sub-woofer called foxLO and it often comes accompanied by a folding stand (protective carry case).
+Special features include a noise-canceling microphone, speakerphone, good battery life (12 hours), the capability of connecting with a separate plug-in palm-sized powered sub-woofer called foxLO and it often comes accompanied by a folding stand (protective carry case).

 A few drawbacks include the small size of the operating button and strain under bass-heavy audio and at high volumes.

-There is, however a price to pay for these advantages in size and design, at $130, this speaker is not cheap and is quite a bit above the price point of other higher performing, although considerably larger Bluetooth speakers.
+There is, however, a price to pay for these advantages in size and design, at $130, this speaker is not cheap and is quite a bit above the price point of other higher-performing, although considerably larger Bluetooth speakers.

 We said the dash 7 is the thinnest Bluetooth speaker we have come across so far.
 However, the JBL Clip II gives it a massive challenge.
 This is especially because this flat round Bluetooth speaker offers a rich set of features.